proglang/jgs/README.md

 ## Summary

-A research project with the goal to allow gradual integration of refined type systems in Java (e.g. type systems for physical dimensions, effects, security, ...)
+A research project with the goal to allow gradual integration of security types for the sequential fragment of Java

 ![GitHub Logo](/img/front.png)